 Each team will provide its own warped loom.
 The sett should be no less than 8 epi (1600 to 2000 yds/lb.).
 Natural colored or hand dyed warp may be used, but no commercially dyed wool will be allowed.

-Hand carders and wool combs are allowed; drum carders are not.
+Hand carders. wool combs, and flickers are permitted; drum carders are not.
+In addition to manual spinning wheels, one battery-powered e-spinner will be allowed per team.
 The weft yarn may be no thicker than 2 times the diameter of the warp end.

 Any weaving pattern may be used; however, the shawl must measure a minimum width of 22 inches sleyed in the reed.
 The judges will check this width during the competition.
 The finished woven length must be 70″ minimum, with a minimum 5″ fringe on each end.
 The shawls will be measured after removal from the loom.
 All ends must be finished by the end of the timed period.
 Removing knots to re-tie or alter the finish after measuring will not be allowed.

 Each team will be timed from the beginning of the shearing until the shawl is off the loom with fringes finished.
 There will be no pause in timing after the shearing.
 In addition, the spinners may not start their work until their shearer is completely finished.
 The contest is limited to 3 hours.
 A team that fails to have its shawl ready for measurement within that time will not participate in the prize money, although it may have the judges’ evaluation of its work after the other shawls have been judged.

 Each team will receive the proceeds from the sale of the shawl less 10% contributed to the Maryland Sheep and Wool Festival.
 Shawls will be wet-finished by the teams, at home, after judging.
 The teams will be responsible for mailing shawls to the buyers.